hex248/bloom-jot/README.md

 # Bloom-Jot
-note taking/todo for the bloom ecosystem
+Note taking/todo for the bloom ecosystem